paulmunyao/NumeralIOT/README.md

 # NumeralIOT
-This is an angular project that I did as a refresher course using Traversy media This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+This is an angular course that I did as a refresher course using Traversy media This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

 ## Development server